 -Matt Caire, CFP, CMT, Vice President-Investments at Houston Trust Company

-“The CFP Certification Education program at Rice was very rigorous, but with such interesting topics it was also enjoyable.
+“The CFP Certification Education program at Rice was very rigorous, but with such interesting topics, it was also enjoyable.
 I appreciated the experience that each instructor was able to share as they were all actively working in the respective fields they presented on and had real world experiences to relate the material to.
 I certainly recommend this program to anyone wanting to pursue financial planning.
 It will prepare you with a solid foundation to then study for and sit for the CFP exam.”

 - Vivecca A. Hartman, CPA, CFP, Principal & Accounting Manager at Fayez Sarofiim & Co.